leonardogargani/openscad_designs/README.md

 So I came up with this part that can be mounted on the already exixting structure of the 3d printer.
-It is thought to be integrated with a small ball bearing thanks to a snap-fit system, which allows the filament spool to unroll itsel very smoothly and in a silent way.
+It is thought to be integrated with a small ball bearing thanks to a snap-fit system, which allows the filament spool to unroll itself very smoothly and in a silent way.

 You can take a closer look at the [SCAD sources](./spool_holder/scad/) and the [STL models](./spool_holder/stl/).